hantsy/quarkus-sandbox/first-app.md

 post-service_1  | 2019-09-14 14:19:11,035 INFO  [io.quarkus] (main) Quarkus 1.0.0.CR1 started in 0.267s.
 Listening on: http://0.0.0.0:8080
 ```

-As you see, the start-up progress just takes 0.267 seconds.
+As you see, the start-up progress just took 0.267 seconds.
 Awesome !

  [Quarkus was just released  1.0.0 CR1](https://quarkus.io/blog/announcing-quarkus-1-0/),  it is ready for production use.